DC and Maryland Divorce Lawyers

 The timeline for a divorce ultimately rests on you and your spouse’s willingness to settle issues and come to an agreement.
 It is always best to avoid a drawn-out dissolution process, but this should not be more important than protecting your rights and assets in the final judgment.

 Even if you make every effort to accommodate your ex-spouse’s demands reasonably, you may have no choice but to litigate the matter despite if they refuse to settle.
 But, if you have no children and communication is working, our divorce attorney could help negotiate the final details of a dissolution agreement that resolves all outstanding issues of the marriage.
 When a mutual consent divorce is possible, courts can process them much faster, minimizing your out-of-pocket costs and legal fees.

 At The Law Offices of Thomas Stahl, we strive to negotiate a divorce settlement that provides you the best possible benefit without a stressful legal battle.
 Sometimes this is not possible, and in such cases, we will aggressively pursue your best interests and ensure that any court decision is reasonable and equitable.

 While the divorce process can be emotionally painful, you and your loved ones deserve a future filled with new beginnings and healing.
 Our highly skilled divorce attorneys are well-practiced in family law and have the experience to consider what you need to navigate this challenging time in your life successfully.
 Divorce lawyer Thomas Stahl has helped countless couples settle their divorces and move on with their lives.
-As a recognized Super Lawyer from 2019 to 2021, he has continued to prove his commitment to helping his clients achieve divorce agreements that are effective and beneficial for their needs.
+As a recognized Super Lawyer since 2013, he has continued to prove his commitment to helping his clients achieve divorce agreements that are effective and beneficial for their needs.
 Contact his firm today at (410) 696-4326 or (202) 964-7280 to schedule a consultation.